kmesiab/cadre/README.md

 - **User-Friendly CLI**: Simple and intuitive command-line interface for easy usage.
 - **Markdown Reports**: Outputs code reviews in markdown for flexible viewing and integration.
+- **Configurable Model**: Use the default OpenAI model, or choose another

 ![Screenshot](./assets/cadre-screenshot.png)

 ## Review Details

 Each diff file is reviewed in isolation.
-Code reviews are broken into several sections:
+Code reviews are broken into several
+sections:

 - Technical Accuracy
 - Best Practices